MysMe/Kiosk/README.md

 - **CloseAllOnStart**: Whether to close all instances of the process on start up.
 By default, this is set to *true*.
 - **LoadTime**: The number of seconds to wait after starting a process before trying to interact with it.
 By default, this is set to *1*.
 - **Configuration**: The name of the configuration to use ([see: *Configurations*](#configurations)).
 By default, this is set to *"Default"*.
+- **KeyTimeMs**: How long to wait between keypresses, in milliseconds.
+By default this is set to *50*.

 ## Configurations
 Aside from settings, the system will look for a global table called *"Configurations"*, this table should contain sub-tables representing a valid screen layout.
 The name of the sub-table is the name that should be used with the *Configuration* setting.
 For shown windows, the sub-table must use numeric keys and the order of the keys determines which order the windows are considered in.
 Non-table entries are not considered.